ibm-cloud-architecture/refarch-eda/docs/training/eda-skill-journey.md

 ### Lab 7: Get a simple getting started event producer deployed on openshift with Event Stream

 To validate the event stream and an openshift app are communicating, we use a simple order producer app we have developed as part of the Reefer container solution.
 It is done with python and can be found in [this repository](https://github.com/jbcodeforce/order-producer-python).
 We use Openshift source to image workflow to deploy this app to Openshift.
-Follow the steps in the repository readme to deploy the app.
+Follow the steps in the readme as part of the lab.

 ![](order-producer-python.png)